swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 }
 ```

-This works, but wouldn't it be much more approachable if you can directly use the date parser within the string match function?
+While this approach happens to work for this example, it is fragile and more onerous than just directly using Foundation's date parser directly within the regex.

 ```swift
 let regex = Regex {